amishgog/Flight-Aware/README.md

 ## Description

 Flight Aware is a script written in Python that utilizes the OpenSky Network API to fetch live flight data.
 It defines a tracking area using latitude and longitude boundaries, and retrieves aircraft information within that area.
 The script filters the data, checks if the aircraft is within a certain proximity to a home location, and sends a notification using AppleScript(osascript) with flight details if the conditions are met.
 The notification includes the flight callsign, altitude, origin, and velocity.
 It opens a web browser with a link to track the flight on FlightAware for more information.
-Additionaly it uses Pushbullet to send notifications about flights overhead to my phone.

 ## Dependencies

 - Python 3.x
 - Requests library: `pip install requests`
 - pandas library: `pip install pandas`
-- pushbullet.py:  `pip install pushbullet.py`

 ## Usage